broadinstitute/dsp-appsec-infrastructure-apps/README.md

     and then apply it.
 This pattern is used throughout other resource deployments later as well.

-2. Generate secret(s) used by the app, unless they're "external" (e.g. a Slack token).
+2. Generate Kubernetes secret(s) used by the app, unless they're "external" (e.g. a Slack token).
     This is done via [shared/gen-secret.sh](shared/gen-secret.sh) script, which currently uses `/dev/urandom` to generate a random sequence of alphanumeric characters.
 However, it may be better to use a crypto library in the future instead.